airpair/git-powered-collaborative-blogging/post.md

 ## 1 Filling a gap with Social Authoring

 Thanks to StackOverflow's *Social Q&A* platform, we have a reliable, universal go-to for ***long tail*** software knowledge.
+"Long tail", meaning niche, often obsure things that need to be expressed in lots of words like "Ace Editor onChange event rendering performance with AngularJS".
 On the **short** end of the spectrum, docs by Open Source creators and API companies provide excellent answers for most queries like "AngularJS Directive".

-But what about questions in between, like "How to Build a mobile chat system with Firebase" or "Should I use AngularJS or Ember"?
+But what about questions in between, like "How to Build a mobile chat system with Firebase?" or "Should I use AngularJS or Ember?".
 Independent posts scattered across the web are our best tools for answering ***medium tail*** queries like these.
-Unfortunately, unless you recognize an author, it can be hard to if you're about to read the best or even a good enough piece on a given subject matter.
+Unfortunately, unless you recognize an author, it can be hard to know if you're about to read the best or even a good peice on a given subject matter.

-Writing high quality long form technical content is hard.
-It’s even harder to maintain.
-Yet there's a growing necessity to cover more permutations of medium tail queries with better tutorials, examples of technology in production and expert opinion pieces.
-The Social thing seemed to work for Q&A on Stackoverflow and coding on GitHub.
-Can we step authoring up a notch with some social magic too?
+Writing high quality ***long form technical content is hard***... and even harder to maintain.
+Yet with the accceleration of new frameworks spawning, ***there's necessity to cover more permutations of medium tail software knowledge *** with better tutorials, examples of technology in production and expert guides.

+The Social thing to work for Q&A on Stackoverflow.
+The Social thing worked for coding on GitHub.
+Can we step **authoring** up a notch with some social magic?

 ### 1.1 Announcing Social Authoring on AirPair